-Recruit youth commissioners, especially those who have interacted with the juvenile justice system, to better understand their experiences and needs.
+Note: This is now the permanent responsibility of the JJDPC's Vice Chair for Recruiting, and so it will be removed in the future from lists of annual projects.
+The following is a brief description of its goals: Recruit youth commissioners, especially those who have interacted with the juvenile justice system, to better understand their experiences and needs.
 This project includes partnering with community-based organizations ("CBOs") and others who regularly interact with this population to identify and recruit youth commissioners.
-It should consider changing the Commission's Operating Policies to allow 2-year terms for youth to provide more flexibility for high school youth who may be moving out of the area for college or work once they have completed high school.
-Another consideration is to ask existing youth commissioners to find their own replacement when they move on.
-The Commission should have at least one youth commissioner with experience in the justice system by the end of 2020.
-Project co-leads will be Melissa Wilson and Debora Telleria.
+The Commission should have at least one youth Commissioner with experience in the justice system at all times.